jacobcons/personal-site/content/_index.md

 # Hi
 My name's Jacob.
-I'm a backend developer who enjoys working mainly in the Node ecosystem building clean APIs.
+I'm a backend developer who enjoys working mainly in the Node ecosystem.
 I like to keep code explicit and simple, avoiding unnecessary magic/abstraction.

 In my spare time, not having the best musical ear, I have come to appreciate learning lots of music theory as a way